Call For Entry, aka CaFÉ, is one of the biggest (if not the biggest) venues for applying for grants, art shows, exhibitions, artist residencies, etc.

-If you don’t want to pay a professional to take your photos, here’s a resource for photographing 2D artwork and here’s one for photographing 3D artwork.
+If you don’t want to pay a professional to take your photos, here’s a resource for photographing 2D artwork, and here’s one for photographing 3D artwork.
 Of course, you can also do a trade with a photographer (pay them in artwork) or if your art is small enough, you might find that scanning it is easier.

 Many times descriptions can feel bothersome and unnecessary.
-Artists will often leave this blank either because they don’t know what to say about their work, or from the desire to allow the image to speak for itself (or pure laziness—I can say that because I’ve done it too).
+Artists will often leave this blank either because they don’t know what to say about their work or from the desire to allow the image to speak for itself (or pure laziness—I can say that because I’ve done it too).

 Many times, I would look at a particular work and cock my head. . .
 I knew that I liked the work, but didn’t quite “get it.”
 If the artist had a good description, I moved from liking the work, to understanding and respecting the work AND the artist.

 There are a lot of considerations when it comes to exhibitions.
-The physical space, the “feel” of the exhibit, congruency of the work, audience, activities during the show, surrounding exhibitions occurring at the same time, corresponding community events. . . the list goes on.
+The physical space, the “feel” of the exhibit, congruency of the work, audience, activities during the show, surrounding exhibitions occurring at the same time, corresponding community events. . . and the list goes on.
 These are all things that a curator has to take into consideration when selecting work.
 It’s not an easy job and it usually pays pretty poorly (if at all).

-So keep in mind, these curators are doing the best they can with the resources and circumstance they have as well.
+So keep in mind, that these curators are doing the best they can with the resources and circumstances they have as well.
 Curators and jurors also come with a variety of experience as well as a variety of personal preferences and knowledge.
 I mention all this to remind artists that the people who are looking at your work are just that—people.
-Jurors and curators do their best to be objective regarding work, but art, by its nature, is subjective and it’s nearly impossible to separate yourself completely from the work that is being reviewed.
+Jurors and curators do their best to be objective regarding work, but art, by its nature, is subjective and it’s nearly impossible to separate yourself entirely from the work that is being reviewed.

 All this means is that there are a lot of factors at play that are not within your control.

-I’ve had to reject some really amazing work from very talented artists because it simply wasn’t the right fit for the space or the audience. . . and this is heartbreaking.
-I hate it, because I know how it feels to get that dreaded “uninvited” email.
+I’ve had to reject some amazing work from very talented artists because it simply wasn’t the right fit for the space or the audience. . . and this is heartbreaking.
+I hate it because I know how it feels to get that dreaded “uninvited” email.
 Ugh.
 In many cases, the rejection had nothing to do with the artist’s competency or the quality of the work.
 It just wasn’t right for that particular exhibit.

 Just because a work gets rejected from one or two or three shows doesn’t mean it’s bad.
-Obviously, if you question the strength of the work, get some good critiques and take the time to hone your skills.
+If you question the strength of the work, get some good critiques and take the time to hone your skills.
 There is always room for improvement!
 But my big message today is DON’T GIVE UP.
 KEEP GOING.